Page 10 - Atlanta Public Schools Student Handbook

 APS Nondiscrimination

-Atlanta Public Schools (APS) requires compliance with all discrimination laws, including but not limited to: Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Equal Pay Act of 1963, Pregnancy Discrimination Act, Age Discrimination Act of 1975 (Age Act), Age Discrimination and Employment Act (ADEA), Americans with Disabilities Act of 1990 (ADA, Section 504 of the Rehabilitation
+Atlanta Public Schools (APS) requires compliance with all discrimination laws, including but not limited to: Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Equal Pay Act of 1963, Pregnancy Discrimination Act, Age Discrimination Act of 1975 (Age Act), Age Discrimination and Employment Act (ADEA), Americans with Disabilities Act of 1990 (ADA), Section 504 of the Rehabilitation

 Act of 1973, Boy Scouts of America Equal Access Act of 2001, and the Individuals with Disabilities Education Act (IDEA).

 The Atlanta Public Schools Board of Education believes that all students are entitled to equal educational opportunities regardless of their race, color, religion, sex, citizenship, ethnic or national origin, age, disability, medical status, military status, veteran status, marital status, sexual orientation, gender identity or expression, genetic information, ancestry, or any legally protected status.
-No student shall be subjected
+No student shall be subjected to discrimination or harassment.
+Atlanta Public Schools has established both informal and formal procedures for resolving any complaints of discrimination, harassment, or bullying.
+Allegations of discrimination should be reported immediately to an administrator or counselor at the school, center, or any school event.
+See Policy JAA.

-Title IX & Equal Educational Opportunities For Students
+Title IX & Equal Educational Opportunities for Students

 Transgender Students